Koredotcom/docs/docs/gale/models/open-source-models/model-optimization.md

 The GALE supports the following optimization types: CTranslate2 and vLLM.

+!!! note

-**Note**: The model optimization is supported only for the Kore-hosted models.
+    The model optimization is supported only for the Kore-hosted models.

 ## CTranslate2